sanmai/parsed-url/README.md

     composer require sanmai/parsed-url

-The latest version requires PHP 7.3.
+The latest version requires PHP 7.0 or greater, including PHP 8.0+.

 # Use